 7) Use a reusable glass or stainless steel water bottle for beverages and smoothies.
 (Seems like a no brainer, but we can’t tell you how many times we see people mindlessly using plastic bottles)

 8) Stop using plastic straws!
 They are the most common item found on beaches and cannot be recycled.
 One straw can take up to 200 years to decompose.
 According to National Geographic, in the US alone over 500 million straws are used DAILY!!
 If they were placed end to end, they would circle the Earth 2.5 times.
-There are plenty of glass and stainless steel straw options available – bring them with you and politely refuse plastic straws.
+There are plenty of glass and stainless steel straw options available (we love this one).
+Bring them with you and politely refuse plastic straws.

 9) Avoid using disposable cutlery.
 If you bring lunch to work or order in, have a spare set of reusable utensils on hand and simply wash them after use.

-14) Make some of your own household cleaners.
+14) Make your own household cleaners.
+This one’s a great first step towards plastic free living.
 Vinegar and baking soda works for pretty much anything.
 One of our favorite ways to unclog drains is to pour baking soda down the drain followed by vinegar.
 To polish silver, line your sink with aluminum foil, put the items you wish to clean on the aluminum foil, throw in a generous amount of salt, and fill with water covering just above your items.
-After 15 minutes, rinse items and wipe well with a cloth to remove tarnish.
+Then after 15 minutes, rinse items and wipe well with a cloth to remove tarnish.

 15) Use bar soap instead of liquid soap in plastic containers.
 Not only are the plastic containers bad for the environment, but you also use more soap than you need, and they’re often made with petroleum-based ingredients and other harmful chemicals.

 16) Experiment with making some of your own beauty products!
+Like these homemade body scrubs perfect for gifting!
 A simple sugar scrub is a good place to start, but there are tons of resources on the internet for more complicated products like shampoo, deodorant and more.

 17) Don’t buy bulk products wrapped in plastic (and more plastic) like toilet paper and paper towels.
-Look for products made with recycled paper.
+Instead, look for products made with recycled paper.